 - ¾ c Parmesan cheese, shredded or grated (extra for serving)

-- 5 or 6 slices bacon
+- 5 or 6 slices beef bacon, or turkey

 Instructions